hardisj/erinsaudiocorner/content/english/driveunits/Kef-R300-Drive-Unit.md

 #### Miscellaneous Testing

-I took some time to do a bit of additional testing with this driver just for fun using REW software and my calibrated mic.
+I took some time to do a bit of additional testing with this driver just for fun using [Room EQ Wizard (REW) software](https://www.roomeqwizard.com/) and my calibrated mic.

-I used an active crossover with a 3khz/LR2 crossover point between the mid and tweeter.
+I used an active crossover with a 3khz/LR2 targeted crossover point between the mid and tweeter.
 I then measured the driver at 0, 30, 45, 60, and 90 degrees to see how the response of the driver with this crossover applied measures in all angles.
 The results are overlaid below in 1/12 resolution.

-NOTE:  SPL is not indicative of any particular test method.
-I just applied power to the driver and tested in various axes.
-In other words, this is NOT indicative of 1w/1m or 2.83v/1m test standards.
-The following is for the sake of seeing the driver’s performance in all axes with a 3khz/LR2 crossover.
+NOTE:  SPL was not measured with the standard 2.83v/1m criteria in the following graphics.
 <br></br>
 ![kefR300 FRHDWOOFER96](/images/Reviews/Drivers/Kef/R300_Driver/drive-unit-sound-power.png)

 <br></br>

-Now, averaged them together for a single plot average of all the above points:
+Now, average them together for a single plot average of all the above points:
 <br></br>
 ![kefR300 FRHDWOOFER96](/images/Reviews/Drivers/Kef/R300_Driver/drive-unit-average.png)

 <br></br>
-Another bit of testing I did was to see how the peak between 5-6khz could be tamed.
+Another bit of testing I did was to see how the midrange out-of-band peak between 5-6khz could be tamed.
 So, I applied some DSP correction and did a comparison.
 The result below is a measurement of the raw woofer response vs the EQ’d response taken on axis (0 degrees).

 This isn’t to say it’s needed.
 It’s just something I did because I had some time and thought I’d share.
 <br></br>